I Love It (Icona Pop song): Cover versions

 Several cover versions have charted in the UK.

-In 2013, this song is featured on the season finale of the fourth season of Glee, "All or Nothing".
-The song is performed by Tina Cohen-Chang (Jenna Ushkowitz), Kitty Wilde (Becca Tobin), Unique Adams (Alex Newell), and Brittany Pierce (Heather Morris).
+In 2014, American hard rock band Buckcherry covered the song on their EP Fuck with modified lyrics.

 In 2017, Swedish singer Moneybrother released a punk rock inspired cover version of the song as a part of the eighth season of Så mycket bättre.
 The track received mixed to positive reviews, ultimately failing to chart.

+In August 2025, American singer Molly Tuttle covered the song on her So Long Little Miss Sunshine album, using unusually gentle and lilting vocals and guitar.